TACC/coe-332-sp21/docs/week09/kubernetes_pod.rst

     NAME    READY   STATUS    RESTARTS   AGE    IP            NODE   NOMINATED NODE   READINESS GATES hello   1/1     Running   0          3m1s   10.244.5.28   c04    <none>           <none>

-Finally, the ``kubectl decribe <resource_type> <resource_name>`` command gives additional information, including the k8s events at the bottom.
-While we won't go into the details now, this information can be helpful when troublshooting a pod that has failed:
+Finally, the ``kubectl describe <resource_type> <resource_name>`` command gives additional information, including the k8s events at the bottom.
+While we won't go into the details now, this information can be helpful when troubleshooting a pod that has failed:

 .. code-block:: bash